 School holds parents evenings for pupils in all year groups and produces an individual report from subject and form teachers annually.
 Also, all pupils receive a termly Pupil Progress Review (PPR) which informs parents/carers of progress made and concerns noted.
-There are two additional informal PPRs for pupils in year 11 in order to check on progress with regard to academic qualifications, additional intervention is planned following the publication of the data.
+In year 11 pupils are closely monitored in order to check on progress with regard to academic qualifications, additional intervention is planned following the publication of the data.
 When pupils receive their PPR they can discuss their progress and targets this with their Form Tutor, Head of Year and subject teachers.
 In addition to this, SEN pupils have targets set, which are reviewed half yearly – as per an Assess-Plan-Do-Review cycle.

 A copy of the targets and/or SEN reviews can be sent to parents/carers.
 Parents/carers may be invited to some of the reviews and can request a review of their child’s educational provision and targets at any time.
 All pupils with and EHCP have an annual review to which the parents/carers are invited.
 At this annual review the child’s progress towards targets is discussed along with any issues which may be impacting on the child’s ability to learn.
 Future provision and strategies are also discussed at these meetings.
 Interim review meetings are held following transition with year 7 pupils in order to assess the correct level of provision and to discuss any issues that may have arisen.
 Interim reviews will be called if there is a concern with any pupil with SEN’s progress or attitude to learning.
 Parents/carers of pupils with SEN can request additional information or request meetings in school to discuss their child’s progress if they have concerns.